-Our accumulated other comprehensive loss increased \$12.0 million from \$361.9 million at December 31, 2021 to \$373.8 million at June 30, 2022, as a result of foreign currency exchange rate fluctuations.
-Changes in other comprehensive loss during the first six months of 2022 were primarily driven by the Australian dollar and Canadian dollar decreasing in value compared to the U.S. dollar.
-Excluding intercompany balances, our Canadian dollar and Australian dollar functional currency net assets totaled approximately C\$238 million and A\$225 million, respectively, at June 30, 2022.
+Our accumulated other comprehensive loss increased \$32.5 million from \$361.9 million at December 31, 2021 to \$394.4 million at September 30, 2022, as a result of foreign currency exchange rate fluctuations.
+Changes in other comprehensive loss during the first nine months of 2022 were primarily driven by the Australian dollar and Canadian dollar decreasing in value compared to the U.S. dollar.
+Excluding intercompany balances, our Canadian dollar and Australian dollar functional currency net assets totaled approximately C\$232 million and A\$232 million, respectively, at September 30, 2022.

-12. SHARE REPURCHASE PROGRAM
+12. SHARE REPURCHASES

-In August 2021, our Board of Directors (Board) authorized a common share repurchase program to repurchase up to 5.0% of our total common shares which are issued and outstanding, or approximately 715,000 common shares, over a twelve month period.
-The common share repurchase program commenced in September 2021 and will terminate no later than twelve months from date of commencement.
+In August 2021, our Board of Directors (Board) authorized a common share repurchase program (the 2021 Share Repurchase Program) to repurchase up to 5.0% of our total common shares which are issued and outstanding, or approximately 715,000 common shares, over a twelve month period.
+In August 2022, our Board authorized a new common share repurchase program (the 2022 Share Repurchase Program) to repurchase up to 5.0% of our total common shares which are issued and outstanding, or approximately 685,000 common shares, over a twelve month period.
+The 2022 Share Repurchase Program and the 2021 Share Repurchase Program are collectively referred to as the "Share Repurchase Programs."

 The repurchase authorization allows repurchases from time to time in open market transactions, including pursuant to trading plans adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934.
+We have funded, and intend to continue to fund, repurchases through cash on hand and cash generated from operations.
+The common shares repurchased under the Share Repurchase Programs are cancelled in the periods they are acquired and the payment is accounted for as an increase to accumulated deficit in our Unaudited Consolidated Statements of Changes in Shareholders' Equity in the period the payment is made.

-We intend to fund repurchases through cash on hand and cash generated from operations.
-Pursuant to our common share repurchase program, during the six months ended June 30, 2022, we repurchased an aggregate of 22,911 of our common shares outstanding at a weighted average price of \$23.65 per share, for a total of approximately \$0.5 million.
-We have repurchased an aggregate of 240,090 of our common shares outstanding at a weighted average price of \$21.59 per share for a total cost of \$5.2 million since inception of the common share repurchase program.
-The common shares repurchased under the program are cancelled in the periods they are acquired and the payment is accounted for as an increase to accumulated deficit in our Unaudited Consolidated Statements of Changes in Shareholders' Equity in the period the payment is made.
+Pursuant to our 2021 Share Repurchase Program, during the nine months ended September 30, 2022, we repurchased an aggregate of 123,882 of our common shares outstanding at a weighted average price of \$28.54 per share, for a total of approximately \$3.5 million.
+We repurchased an aggregate of 341,061 of our common shares outstanding at a weighted average price of \$23.98 per share for a total cost of \$8.2 million during the twelve month period comprising the 2021 Share Repurchase Program.
+We have not repurchased any shares under the 2022 Share Repurchase Program as of September 30, 2022.